project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/server_installation.md

 - To know more about the script [refer] to the page(developer-docs/installation/server_installation/#sunbird-install-script)`sunbird_install.sh`

-7.To create access token and root organisation, execute the following commands:
+7.To create access token and root organization, execute the following commands:

 **Create user access token**